riv-dev/ryukyu_server_setup_wiki/README.md

 ```
 ssh riv@server_ip_address
 ```
 3. If everything is right, you should now be logged into your server as user "riv".
 You may now exit the terminal that was logged in as "root".

-Stay in this terminal as "riv".
+### Set up basic Firewall

+1. You want to close all ports for your server, and only open the ports that are required for your web server.